Diaa-E/node-practice/README.md

 1. .env file that contains any hidden information that shouldn't be in a repository i.e API keys.
 1. All envrironment variables defined in the .env file are available in the ```process.env.VARIABLE_NAME```.

+## File System Module

+1. File paths are absolute (starting from root directory)
+1. many function from the callback version module have a sync version, they are the same function but are blocking.